HubRise/website/content/apps/deliveroo/en/receive-orders.md

 - `first_name`: The customer's first name.
 - `phone`: Deliveroo support number.
 Note: This is not the customer's phone number.

+## Items and Options

+If your EPOS solution relies on item and option ref codes to correctly parse the item, make sure that items and options in your Deliveroo menu are mapped to the correct EPOS ref code.
+For more details, see [Map Ref Codes](/apps/deliveroo/map-ref-codes).

+Otherwise, if your EPOS solution does not support ref codes, leave this information blank in your Deliveroo back office.

+Customers' comments on single items are not provided by Deliveroo API.
+If you rely on these comments for cooking or serving instructions (for example, "Medium rare cooking", or "Cut in slices"), you should add the corresponding items in your EPOS and include them as options in the Deliveroo menu, so that they are correctly encoded.

+### Items Encoding

+For every item in the order, Deliveroo Bridge provides the following information:

+- `sku_ref`: The ref code of the item.
+- `product_name`: The ref code of the item, if present.
+Otherwise, the item name.
+- `price`: The price for a single item.
+- `quantity`: The quantity of items included in the order.
+- `options`: The array of options attached to the item.

+### Options Encoding

+For every option in the order, Deliveroo Bridge provides the following information:

+- `option_list_name`: The default value is "Options".
+- `ref`: The ref code of the option.
+- `name`: The ref code of the option, if present.
+Otherwise, the option name.
+- `price`: The price for a single option.

+Every option has single quantity.
+Multiple identical options are encoded in separate option objects.

 ## Discounts

 The discount applied to the order is passed in a single object in the HubRise `discounts` array.